|Teaching method||Contact hours|

 Assumed knowledge on:

-Agroecology is the scientific discipline that supports the design of sustainable agroecosystems.
-Agroecology encompasses both ecological and social dimensions, and considers their interaction across scales.
-The ultimate goal of this course is to train a new generation of agricultural ecologists that are able to integrate disciplines to inform, design and implemen agroecological innovations at the scales of field to landscape, and as part of sustainable food systems.
-The course will offer the scientific knowledge bases to achieve that through six complementary modules: (1) Properties, analysis and design of agroecosystems; (2) Structure and diversity in/of agroecosystems; (3) Social dimension of agroecology; (4) Flows and cycles in agroecosystems; (5) Agroecology and the landscape; (6) Agroecology, food and nutritional security.
+Agroecology is the scientific discipline that supports the design of sustainable agroecosystems and encompasses both ecological and social dimensions.
+The ultimate goal of this course is to train a new generation of agricultural ecologists that are able to integrate disciplines to inform the design and implementation of agroecological innovations at the scales of field to landscape, and as part of sustainable food systems.
+The course will offer the scientific knowledge bases to achieve that through six complementary modules: (1) the context of agroecology, (2) flows and cycles in agroecosystems, (3) functional biodiversity and ecosystem services, (4) agroecological practices, (5) transformation towards agroecological systems, and (6) integration, capacity building & communication.
 The course is built following systems thinking and theory, so that the role of human agency is seen as operating through the design of structures (abiotic, biotic, social diversity and their organisation) to achieve desirable functions (resource capture, productivity, recycling, ecological regulation, nutrition, governance).
-Grades are assigned on an individual exam and a group research project (report).

 After successful completion of this course students are expected to be able to:

-- understand the diversity of agroecological systems in terms of scales, dimensions, diversity and value systems;
+• explain the diversity of agroecological systems in terms of dimensions, diversity and value systems;

-- evaluate (quali- & quantitatively) the diversity in structure and function of agroecosystems;
+• analyse the relationship between structure and function of agroecosystems;

-- integrate & synthesise knowledge to inform the design of sustainable food systems.
+• integrate and synthesise knowledge to inform the design of agroecological systems

 Grades are assigned on:

 Both grades need to be a 5.5 or higher.